01-edu/public/subjects/localhost/README.md

 - You can compare your results with `NGINX` which will be used as the reference.
 - Your server should be compatible with the last version of your chosen browser.
 - Your server should manage at least [`GET`, `POST`, `DELETE`] methods.
+- Your server should be able to receive file uploads made by the client.
 - Your server should handle cookies and sessions.
 - You should create default error pages for at least the following error codes [400,403,404,405,413,500].
 - Your server should call `select` function (or `poll` or equivalent) only once for each client/server communication.